(Disclosure: Some of the links below may be affiliate links)

 In my opinion, the safe custody fees of Interactive Brokers is really their greatest disadvantage, by far.
 Without that, I would probably have directly have used them as my broker the first year.
 But they are actually cheaper than I thought.
 And DEGIRO is actually more expensive than I realized.

 What does all this mean for me?
 In the last comparison of the two brokers, I have already established that DEGIRO Custody was too expensive.
 The fee on the dividends is actually more than I thought.
 My first step will be to see if I can switch from the Custody account to the Basic account.
 Once my portfolio reaches 100’000 CHF, I will have to consider switching to Interactive Brokers.
-If it is too difficult to switch account at DEGIRO, I may also end up switching directly to Interactive Brokers.
+If it is too difficult to switch accounts at DEGIRO, I may also end up switching directly to Interactive Brokers.

 Once again, thanks to Cashfl0w for pointing out my mistake!
 And for reviewing the current post!
 I have not yet updated the previous comparison.
 But I will do it before the end of the year.